-Power over Ethernet is a standard for passing electrical power and data through a network cable, thus eliminating the need for a separate power supply and AC outlet to power connected devices.
-For reference, LAVA’s PE and P2UE models in the STS (nSTS and eSTS), LTS (nLTS) and SynC (nSynC and eSynC) product families are capable of powering mobile devices and peripherals using this standard.
+Power over Ethernet is a standard for passing electrical power and data through a network cable.
+In so doing, it eliminates the need for a separate power supply and AC outlet.
+For reference, many products across our SimulCharge™ product families are capable of powering tablets and peripherals using this standard.

 So how does it work?

 PoE provides a number of advantages if applied in an appropriate context.
-As mentioned, only a single Cat 5 or 6 Ethernet cable is required to transmit power and data to a connected device.
-Per the PoE spec, power can be transmitted to downstream devices located up to 330 ft or 100 meters away from the injector or switch.
-PoE can often be a cost effective power solution because it doesn’t require an electrician to install dedicated AC power lines, plus, most commercial and residential buildings already have Ethernet cables running through them.
-Finally, since there is no separate power cable tethering a device to an AC power outlet, PoE affords users the flexibility to put devices in remote and hard to access locations.
+As mentioned, only a single Cat-5 or 6 Ethernet cable is required to transmit power and data to your device.
+Per the PoE spec, power can be transmitted to devices located up to 328ft (100m) from the injector or switch.
+PoE can often be a cost effective solution because it doesn’t require an electrician to install dedicated AC power lines.
+Plus, most commercial and residential buildings already have Ethernet cables running through them.
+Finally, since no cable tethers your device to an AC outlet, PoE lets you install it where you see fit.

-The use of PoE and the flexibility it brings to tablet installations can best be illustrated using a case example.
-In 2015 LAVA was contracted by a large Canadian retailer to help develop an in-aisle price checking system that would be deployed in various locations within the store.
-This system required the tablet (Samsung Tab 4) to be continuously powered and maintain a stable network connection.
-The use of WIFI was ruled out after testing and consideration because this would require the costly installation of routers across the retail space of each store, and further complicate any troubleshooting if the network failed.
+In 2015, LAVA was contracted by a large Canadian retailer to help develop an in-aisle price checking system.
+It would require the tablet (Samsung Tab 4) to be continuously powered while maintaining a stable network connection.
+The use of Wi-Fi was quickly ruled out after testing: It would require costly installation of routers and further complicate any troubleshooting if the network failed.

 LAVA was able to leverage its PoE adapters (nSTS and later eSTS units), the available PoE capable switches and other existing network infrastructure to create a system that could pull power and data from the network.
 This enabled the tablets to be charged while maintaining a stable and dedicated network connection without incurring large installation costs.
-Costs were kept down as no new electrical lines or outlets needed to be installed by licensed electricians and the customer could use their own third party network installers.
-The added benefit of PoE was that the devices could be moved along with the aisle shelving units, if the store required re-organization or a change had to be made – as the tablets were no longer tethered to a dedicated AC power drop.
+Costs were kept down as no new electrical lines or outlets needed to be installed by licensed electricians.
+Moreover, the customer could use their own third party network installers.
+The added benefit of PoE was that the devices could be moved along with the aisle shelving units, if the store required re-organization.

 This is just one instance where PoE was the most effective solution, but PoE can provide an efficient single cable solution to power delivery and network connectivity challenges encompassing digit signage, POS systems, and other customer facing applications.